-Below is a program for a basic 4 bit counter with reset input :
+VHDL code for a 4 bit counter with reset:

 port (clk : in std_logic;